List of Havant & Waterlooville F.C. seasons

 Since their formation Havant & Waterlooville have also participated in three cup competitions each season, the FA Cup, the FA Trophy and the Hampshire Senior Cup (excluding 2007–08).
 Their furthest run in the FA Cup saw the club reach the fourth round of the 2007–08 season; the club, being in the Conference South, were drawn away to Premier League side Liverpool, they caused an upset by leading twice before eventually losing 5–2; before being drawn to face Liverpool they had already eliminated three teams from higher divisions: York City (Conference Premier), Notts County (League Two) and Swansea City (League One).
 Their furthest FA Trophy run has seen the club reach the semi-finals twice in 2002–03 and 2013–14.
-Their furthest run in the Hampshire Senior Cup saw the club reach the final four times: becoming the runners-up in 2001, 2002 and 2014; and winning the competition in 2016.
+Their furthest run in the Hampshire Senior Cup saw the club reach the final six times: becoming the runners-up in 2001, 2002 and 2014; and winning the competition in 2016, 2018 and 2019.

-As of the 2015–16 season, the club's first team has spent twelve seasons in the sixth tier of English football, five in the seventh and one in the eighth.
+As of the 2023–24 season, the club's first team has spent one season in the fift tier of English football, twenty-two in the sixth and three in the seventh.
 The table details their achievements in first-team competitions, and records their top goalscorer and average home league attendance, for each season since their first appearance in the Southern League Southern Division in 1998–99.